aiida-vasp/aiida-vasp/docs/source/getting_started/configuration.md

 :::{note}
 A *potential family* here can have multiple potential for a single element.
-This is different from the same terminologies used in [aiida-quantumespresso] and [aiida-castep] where a *potential family* provides a one-to-one mapping between elements and pseudopotentials.
+This is different from the same terminologies used in [aiida-pseudo] and [aiida-castep] where a *potential family* provides a one-to-one mapping between elements and pseudopotentials.
 Hence, a *potential mapping* is also need when running calculations/workflows, to provided the one-to-one  mapping between the symbols and the potentials with the *potential family*.
 :::